 If you want a hassle-free and natural way to feed birds during the winter, then why not start planting now?
 Ivy offers late-ripening berries for the colder months.
 Its evergreen leaves also serve as nest for hibernating insects which birds search for foods.
 Windfall apples and other hard fruits will also be appreciated by blackbirds, fieldfares and redwings.
 You can also choose a range of ornamental shrubs which provide berries into early winter.
 Nectar from early or late-flowering mahonia is a great energy booster for small birds such as blue tits or blackcaps.
 Other smaller species of wild birds would also delight to feed on the autumn seed heads of faded perennials, ornamental grasses or even common garden weeds.
 No matter what you choose to plant, just keep in mind that variety welcomes diversity!

 Ready to try these wide range of bird foods for the autumn and winter season?
 Start planning and designing your garden to make it a bird-friendly habitat to which diverse wild birds will flock!
-Read more about this in our blog here.
-Interested in learning about the benefits of a wild bird presence in your garden?
-Read our blog on the topic here.

 If you have questions on the perfect wild bird food choice for your garden, contact your local store where one of our helpful and knowledgeable staff will be happy to help and answer any questions you may have.